 1. Try the Rule of Thirds for Better Composition

-When you look through your camera’s viewfinder, you’ll see a faint outline showing the centre of the frame.
+When you look through your camera’s viewfinder, you’ll see a faint outline showing the center of the frame.
 This is how people learn to compose their pictures.
-They aim, centre their subject, and capture a photo.
+They aim, center their subject, and capture a photo.

 To be honest, there are many compositions that work.
 Using the rule of thirds will get you artistic photo results for sure.